 Supply and System Impact: Building strong partnerships can yield innovative approaches for preserving and increasing the stock of affordable housing as well as building capacity in the industry.
-Through this work, the City, along with its partners, can identify and better address areas where change is needed to ensure that affordable housing projects succeed.
+Through this work, the City and its partners can identify and better address areas where change is needed to ensure that affordable housing projects succeed.